-Keywords: linear ordinary differential equation; Heun function; isomonodromy deformation.
+Keywords: linear ordinary differential equation, Heun function, isomonodromy deformation.

-1. Introduction
+1. INTRODUCTION

-The general Heun equation is the most general second order linear Fuchsian ordinary differential equation with four regular singular points in the complex plane [2, 3, 4, 5].
-Although it is a generalization of the well-studied Gauss hypergeometric equation with three regular singularities, it is much more difficult to investigate properties of the Heun functions.
+The general Heun equation is the most general second order linear Fuchsian ordinary differential equation with four regular singular points in the complex plane [2-5].
+Although it is a genaralization of the well-studied Gauss hypergeometric equation with three regular singularities, it is much more difficult to investigate properties of the Heun functions.
 The additional singularity causes many complications in comparison with the hypergeometric case (for instance, the solutions in general have no integral representations involving simpler mathematical functions).
 There also exist confluent Heun equations (see [3, 4]) which have irregular singularities.
-There are many studies on the properties of solutions of the Heun equations from different perspectives (see, for instance, [6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17] and the references therein).
-The Heun functions (and their confluent cases) appear extensively in many problems of mathematics, mathematical physics, physics and engineering (e.g., [18, 19, 20]).
+There are many studies on the properties of solutions of the Heun functions (see for instance, [6-17] and the references therein).
+The Heun functions (and their confluent cases) appear extensively in many problems of mathematics, mathematical physics, physics and engineering (e.g., [18-20]).
 An extensive bibliography can be found at [1].